open-component-model/ocm/examples/lib/tour/02-composing-a-component-version/README.md

 ```

 Once we have a repository we can compose a new version.
-First we create a new version backed by this repository.
+First, we create a new version backed by this repository.
-The result is a memory based representation not yet persisted.
+The result is a memory based representation, which is not yet persisted.

 ```go
 	cv, err := repo.NewComponentVersion(name, version)